 Beginning on the Second Sunday of Easter, April 11 we will have a single Solemn Mass at 11:00

-You must fill out the form completely and answer all the questions on the form for us to accept your reservation.
+Those wishing to attend must reserve a place in advance.
+We will limit online reservations to 35 for each service and people may only reserve for themselves and members of their own household.
+Those members with access to the internet must use the online form You must fill out the form completely and answer all the questions for us to accept your reservation.
 We will contact you if we have any questions.

-Evening Prayer is said weekdays at 6 PM EDT on Zoom
+Evening Prayer is said Monday-Thursday at 6:00 P.M.

-The Office of the Dead is prayed Saturdays at 10 AM EDT on Zoom
+Office of the Dead is prayed on Saturdays at 10:00 A.M.

-You can find the links to all Zoom services here.
+You can find the links to all online services here.

 Pay attention to the Rector’s emails and this space for details and developments.